Rhinemann/mage-hack/Core.md

 Ability to deceive.
 With Subterfuge, your character can lie convincingly, project hidden messages in what she says, hide motivations, and notice deception in others.

 *Suggested Specialties:* Detecting Lies, Doublespeak, Hiding Emotion, Little White Lies, Misdirection.

+## Arete

+Arete is the measure of a mage's enlightenment and understanding of the fundamental truths of reality.
+It represents the mage's ability to perceive and manipulate the Tapestry, the fabric of the universe, through the use of magic.
+Arete is both a philosophical journey and a practical tool, essential for the practice of magic.

+In the world of _Mage: The Ascension_, magic is not merely a collection of spells and rituals; it is a profound understanding of the interconnectedness of all things.
+Arete reflects a mage's progress along this path of enlightenment.
+As a mage advances in Arete, they gain a deeper insight into the nature of reality, allowing them to bend it to their will with greater ease and precision.

+## Quintessence

+**Quintessence** is the raw, primal energy of the universe, a vital force that fuels all magical workings in _Mage: The Ascension_.
+It represents the purest form of magical energy, drawn from the very fabric of reality.

+Quintessence is essential for performing powerful spells, crafting magical items, and sustaining mystical constructs.
+It can be gathered from Nodes (places of natural magical energy), Tass (solidified Quintessence), or by draining it from other sources.

+Mages can store Quintessence in their Avatars or in magical items called Talismans.

+## Paradox

+**Paradox** is the mystical backlash that occurs when a mage's magic disrupts the consensus reality in _Mage: The Ascension_.
+It represents the universe's resistance to changes that conflict with the commonly accepted laws of nature.

+Paradox is triggered when a mage's magical effects are too overt or conflict with the consensus view of reality, especially when witnessed by Sleepers.

+Paradox can manifest in various ways, including physical damage to the mage, temporary or permanent flaws, paradoxical phenomena, or Paradox Spirits that seek to correct the reality disruption.

 ## SFX